 Champion and Notable Trees

-The State of Maryland has been measuring big trees since 1925, the oldest program in the nation.
-The point system used across the country was developed by Maryland’s first forester, Fred Besley.
-A tree receives one point for every inch of circumference as measured 4.5 feet above the ground, and one point for every foot of height, and 1/4 point for each foot of average canopy spread.
+The State of Maryland has been measuring big trees since 1925, and boasts the oldest program in the nation.
+The point system now used across the country was developed by Maryland’s first forester, Fred Besley.
+A tree receives one point for every inch of circumference as measured 4.5 feet above the ground, one point for every foot of height, and 1/4 point for each foot of average canopy spread.

 For nominations of private property trees, visit Maryland Big Trees.
 For nominations of trees on city property in the right-of-way along our streets or in public parks, scroll down and fill out the form below.